// Tools

 bash

-# With confirmation prompt xeroctl agents agt_abc123 --delete # Skip confirmation xeroctl agents agt_abc123 --delete --force # Dry run xeroctl agents agt_abc123 --delete --dry-run
+# With confirmation prompt xeroctl agents agt_abc123 --delete # Skip confirmation xeroctl agents agt_abc123 --delete --force # Dry run (--dry-run is a global xeroctl flag) xeroctl agents agt_abc123 --delete --dry-run

 agents events